b005t3r/Resin3DPrinterCalibrationSuite/README.md

 ![Raft](https://github.com/b005t3r/Resin3DPrinterCalibrationSuite/blob/main/img/raft_1.5mm.jpg)

 The final feature is the raft itself.
-The raft is 1.5 mm thick, so you may want to measure it with digital calipers to check how level your build plate is.
+The raft is 1.5 mm thick, so you may want to measure it with digital calipers to check how level your build plate is and whether there is any compression.
 If you printed multiple copies of the model, this works similarly to the [build plate calibration test](#build-plate-calibration).

 Additionally, the flat, featureless part of the raft is designed to be used with RERF-style calibration, allowing you to digitally engrave the exposure value for each model, as shown below: